 - paint/primer or stain

-Download and print the patterns, included in the printable version above.
+Download and print the patterns, included in the printable here.
 When printing the PDF documents, make sure the print settings are on 100% and not ‘fit to page’.
 Line up the patterns and tape together, the papers will overlap a lot.
 Cut out the pattern for the outer corbel pieces and the inner corbel piece.

 Trace 2 outer corbel pieces, for each corbel, on the 1 x 8.